kopolindo/benford/README.md

 #### Flag explanation
 `-iterations` is the (int) number of actual runs for the program (default: 1)
 `-sample` is the (int) number of the vulnerabilities among which distribute the scores
+`-min-sample` minimum of the sample set if use case is to range over multiple sample sets.
+It excludes `-sample`
+`-max-sample` maximum of the sample set if use case is to range over multiple sample sets.
+It excludes `-sample`
 `-verbose` print also additional messages (e.g., compliancy of computed SSD)
 `-version` print the version and build of the program
+`-chart` generates chart(s) in output folder
+`-human` print in human readable format

 ### Examples
 #### Example 1